TheCodeKing/XDMessaging.Net/Advanced.md

 ### Network Propagation

-Network propagation is a feature of the library that allows messages to leverage `HighPerformanceUI` or `Compatibility` modes, whilst additionally distributing messages to a remote server. `RemoteNetwork` mode is used under the hood to transfer messages to disconnected servers, and messages are rebroadcast by a slave `IXDListener` instance using the original transport mode.
+Network propagation is a feature of the library that allows messages to leverage `HighPerformanceUI` or `Compatibility` modes, whilst additionally distributing messages to multiple listeners on a remote server. `RemoteNetwork` mode is used under the hood to transfer messages to disconnected servers, and messages are rebroadcast by a slave `IXDListener` instance using the original transport mode.
 If the slave instance terminates for any reason, then another listener instance will automatically take it's place.

-In order to use `NetworkPropagation` mode, the `RemoteNetwork` transport mode must be enabled.
+In order to use `NetworkPropagation` mode, the `RemoteNetwork` transport mode must be enabled by configuring the AWS credentials.

 ![Alt Network Propagtion](images/XDMessaging.png)